-Each entry in Table 3 contains the CPU time in seconds (first line of a multiline) and the number of branching nodes (second line).
-We have reported in the last column (Gain) the gains obtained by the best corner selection strategy R+op as the ratio w.r.t. the reference method (column 3 Ref), i.e. $\frac{CPU \ time(R+op)}{CPU \ time(Ref)}$ .
-Note that we used the inverse gain definition as in optimization (see 5.1), in order to
+We can observe that, as for the optimization problems, the corner selection R+op yields the lowest sum of solving times and often good results.
+The last line of Table 2 highlights that all the 24 systems can be solved in 1000 s by X-Newton R+op, while only 18 systems are solved in 1000 s by the reference algorithm with no convexification method.
+Each entry in Table 2 contains the CPU time in second (first line of a multi-line) and the number of branching nodes (second line).
+We have reported in the last column (Gain) the gains obtained by the best corner selection strategy R+op as the ratio w.r.t. the reference method (column 3 Ref), i.e., $\frac{CPU\,time(R+op)}{CPU\,time(Ref)}$ .
+Note that we used the inverse gain definition compared to the one used in optimization (see 5.1) in order to manage the problems reaching the timeout.
+We can also observe that our new algorithm X-Newton R+op is efficient and robust: we can obtain significant gains (small values in bold) and lose never more than 39% in CPU time.